jpsdr/ResampleMT/ResampleMT - Readme.txt

    SetAffinity -
       If this parameter is set to true, the pool of threads will set each thread to a specific core, according MaxPhysCore parameter.
 If set to false, it's leaved to the OS.
+      If prefecth>number of physical cores, it's automaticaly set to false.

       Default: true (bool)